 Isaiah 59:1-3 Behold, the Lord’s hand is not shortened, that it cannot save; nor His ear heavy, that it cannot hear.
 But your iniquities have separated you from your God; and your sins have hidden His face from you, so that He will not hear.
 For your hands are defiled with blood, and your fingers with iniquity; your lips have spoken lies, your tongue has muttered perversity.

-So these and the other scriptures that I was going to give you all say the same thing: Our sin puts a barrier between us and God.
+These and the other scriptures that I was going to give you all say the same thing: Our sin puts a barrier between us and God.

 God is holy.
 He will not abide sin.
 He will have nothing to do with sin.
 And so when we sin, He turns from us because He cannot look on it.
 It is not just in Him to have anything to do with sin.
 And there can only be reconciliation then through the blood of Christ, which we have come under.